18 Ways to Keep Remote Employees Connected and Engaged

 Prioritizing work-life balance

-Unlike their office-based counterparts, remote employees are more likely to feel symptoms of burnout and isolation and experience the inability to switch off from work, which can easily affect their wellbeing.
+Unlike their office-based counterparts, remote employees are more likely to feel symptoms of burnout and isolation and experience the inability to switch off from work, which can easily affect their well-being.
 Here are some ways remote companies can help their employees improve work-life balance, preserve mental health, and retain positive feelings about their work:

-Setting boundaries
+1. Setting boundaries

 Remote work gives employees freedom from long commutes, but this is often compensated with long work hours, endless video calls, and the invisible pressure always to be online and available.
 As part of their communication tools and guidelines, companies would do well to encourage employees to set boundaries about their work hours and availability and use their PTO.